-LBP surveys of pre-1978 housing areas were conducted by U.S. Army Environmental Hygiene Agency (AEHA) in accordance with modified Housing and Urban Development (HUD) guidelines, and as described in the AEHA lead-based paint inspection report (AEHA, 1994a).
-The AEHA LBP survey did not include all of the Patton Park and Hayes Park Housing Area Buildings in the McKinney Group B Parcels.
+LBP surveys of pre-1978 housing areas were conducted by U.S. Army Environmental Hygiene Agency (AEHA) in accordance with modified Housing and Urban Development (HUD) guidelines and as described in the AEHA lead-based paint inspection report (AEHA, 1994a).
+The AEHA LBP survey included portions of the Patton Park Housing Area (Area 2A/2Q) and portions of the Abrams Park Housing Area (Area IN) in the McKinney Group C Parcels.
 From each homogeneous housing area, a representative number of structures was randomly surveyed according to AEHA policies and modified HUD guidelines.
-Building components were presumed to contain LBP throughout the homogeneous housing area if 11 percent or more of the tests for that component were positive for LBP.
-Building components that consistently tested negatively for LBP were only considered to be negative when all components in a designated sample group tested negatively.
+Building components were presumed to contain LBP throughout the homogeneous housing area if 11 percent or more of the tests for that component were positive for CBP.
+Building components that consistently tested negatively for CBP were only considered to be negative when all components in a designated sample group tested negatively.

 No hazard assessment was conducted as part of the AEHA survey or this EBS.
-No other LBP surveys or LBP abatement activities for structures within the McKinney Group B Parcels had been scheduled as of the date of this report.
+No other LBP surveys or LBP abatement activities for structures within the McKinney Group C Parcels had been scheduled as of the date of this report.